wbamberg/idl-reference/docs/nsIZipWriter.md

 Make all stored(uncompressed) files align to given alignment size.

-@param aAlignSize is the alignment size, valid values from 2 to 32768, and
-must be power of 2.

 @throws NS_ERROR_INVALID_ARG if aAlignSize is invalid
 @throws <other-error> on failure to update the zip file